 Ports Regulation: Delivering efficient access to Queensland’s key export infrastructure

 Water: Advocating fair water prices that encourage efficient water use in Queensland

-We can take a range of actions in the event of a Code breach, including issuing warning notices and code contravention notices.
-In the case of a material breach of the Code, the process we will follow is set out in the QCA's Enforcement Guidelines.
+We can take a range of actions in the event of a breach; the process we follow, as well as the range of actions we can take, is set out in the QCA's Enforcement Guidelines.